UNDP Climate Promise

 Pillar 3: Lasting inclusivity through whole-of society engagement:

-• Jamaica engaged national stakeholders on NDC implementation priorities in preparation for the 27th Conference of the Parties of the United Nations Framework Convention on Climate Change (COP27).
+• Jamaica engaged national stakeholders on NDC implementation priorities in preparation for the 27th Conference of the Parties of the United Nations Framework Convention on Climate Change (COP27), while Zimbabwe engaged youth to develop a position paper ahead of COP27..

 • Belize signed the first-ever Youth Declaration on climate change in 2023.